Mixture Quantiles Estimated by Constrained Linear Regression: Introduction

-Earlier considered approaches are limited in the choice of basis functions and do not guarantee nondecreasingness of the resultant quantile function.
+Earlier approaches are limited in their choice of basis functions and do not generally guarantee that the resulting quantile function is nondecreasing.
 Our approach addresses these two issues.
-The type and number of basis functions in the weighed sum are arbitrary, as long as they are valid quantile functions.
-We propose to use quantiles of common distributions such as normal and exponential, especially when prior knowledge on the shape of the distribution is available.
-For more complicated cases, such as multimodal distributions, we can use, for example, the monotone I-spline basis \citep{Ramsay1988Ispline}.
-Moreover, \cite{Papp2011polynomial}, \cite{Papp2014spline} show that piecewise I-spline with non-negative coefficients can approximate any bounded continuous nondecreasing function.
-Quantiles of known distributions and the I-spline basis are both continuous and nondecreasing.
-Therefore, the nondecreasingness of the estimated function is guaranteed by nonnegativity of the weights (sum of nondecreasing functions with non-negative weights is nondecreasing).
-While Gaussian mixture densities is considered a parametric model, the mixture splines (estimating quantile) is considered a nonparametric model.
-However, the mixture of splines still has a simple closed-form expression and great flexibility.
-Monte Carlo simulation can be easily conducted by inverse transform sampling.
+The type and number of basis functions in the weighted sum are arbitrary provided each basis function is a valid quantile function.
+We recommend using quantiles of common distributions (e.g., normal, exponential) when prior knowledge about the shape of the target distribution is available.
+For more complicated shapes, such as multimodal distributions, monotone I-spline bases are convenient \citep{Ramsay1988Ispline}.
+Moreover, \cite{Papp2011polynomial, Papp2014spline} show that piecewise I-splines with nonnegative coefficients can approximate any bounded, continuous, nondecreasing function.
+Both quantiles of known distributions and I-spline bases are continuous and nondecreasing; hence nondecreasingness of the estimated quantile function follows from nonnegativity of the weights (the sum of nondecreasing functions with nonnegative weights is nondecreasing).
+While Gaussian mixture densities are parametric, the mixture-of-splines approach to estimating the quantile is nonparametric.
+Nevertheless, the mixture-of-splines model admits a simple closed-form expression and offers substantial flexibility.
+Monte Carlo simulation is straightforward via inverse transform sampling.